BluGenes-source/Easy-CSV-Marker-Utility-CMU-/ReaMe.md

 # Chapter Marker Utility (CMU)

 A utility to create chapter markers from a comma seperated value file (CSV) exported from DaVinci Resolve, or any video editor that can export CSV files.

 This application was created using JUCE version 6.07, but, may work with later versions. (untested).

-It does require that you add a method to the JUCE core that allows you to clear the filename box.
+It does require that you add a method to the JUCE core that allows you to clear the filename box in the filenameComponent.

 Open the file juce_FilenameComponent.h and at the bottom of the public declarartions add this method: